Assystant/SpotAxis/README.md

 SpotAxis is an Open-source (MIT Licensed) Applicant Tracking System to streamline your hiring process.

-Our vision is to create the most adapted open-source Applicant Tracking System (ATS) that helps businesses manage the entire recruitment process, from attracting candidates to scheduling interviews, making hiring decisions and onboarding.
+Our vision is to create the most adapted open-source Applicant Tracking System (ATS) that helps businesses seamlessly manage the entire recruitment process, from attracting candidates to scheduling interviews, making hiring decisions and onboarding.

 ## SpotAxis can satisfy the use cases of two types of users ##